 Surveillance isn't just for cops and businesses.
-Recently, the development of IP cameras made it easier for home-based monitoring.
+Development of IP cameras made it easier for home-based or remote monitoring.
 Since the cameras connect to the internet, they can be used almost anywhere in your home.

 Throughout this guide, we'll describe how IP cameras work.
 Also, we'll give you tips on how to maintain your IP camera properly.
-Each of this information is to help you become a better buyer and make a more informed decision when it's time to make a purchase.
+This information will help you become a better buyer and make an informed decision when it's time to make a purchase.

 One advantage of IP cameras is its independent usage.
 Unlike a USB camera that needs a computer to be powered and logged on, IP cameras don't need a specific application to work correctly.
 IP cameras are great for users who want to do video podcasts, meetings, or conversations, and for home surveillance.